 - Commodore: John Taylor

-- Vice Commodore: Jeremy Taylor
+- Vice Commodore: Howard Richardson

-- Rear Commodore: to be appointed
+- Rear Commodore: Jeremy Taylor

 The Surrey town of Oxted, 40 miles from the nearest stretch of sea, is the last place you’d expect to find an offshore sailing club.
 But here we are!